2021 Sarawak state election: Aftermath

-Abang Zohari were sworn in as the Chief Minister before the Yang di-Pertua Negeri at The Astana, Sarawak in the night of the election, even before Election Commission released the final tally of all the votes, as it was confirmed by EC that GPS has won the election with a supermajority.
+Abang Johari were sworn in as the Chief Minister before the Yang di-Pertua Negeri at The Astana, Sarawak in the night of the election, even before Election Commission released the final tally of all the votes, as it was confirmed by EC that GPS has won the election with a supermajority.
 His cabinet, announced on 30 December, were sworn in on 4 January 2022 at the Sarawak Legislative Assembly building, in a historic virtual ceremony before the Yang di-Pertua Negeri, via video conference from The Astana, as Covid-19 restrictions were still in force.

 Wong Soon Koh, the president of PSB and MLA for Bawang Assan, were appointed as Sarawak State Opposition Leader.

 See Chee How, the MLA for Batu Lintang, announced on 12 August 2022 that he is leaving PSB and becoming an independent MLA, leaving PSB with 3 MLAs and the Opposition with 5 MLAs in the Legislative Assembly.

 On 6 April 2024, Wong confirmed that the Registrar of Societies had approved the application of PSB to be dissolved on 19 March 2024 and all 80,000 PSB members had joined the PDP upon the dissolution.
 PDP President Tiong King Sing also appointed Wong as the Senior Vice President, Johnical Rayong Ngipa and Baru Bian as Vice Presidents of PDP.
 Upon the dissolution of PSB and the joining of its members in GPS, which was the state ruling coalition, Chong Chieng Jen of DAP took office as the Sarawak State Opposition Leader for the second term after the Sarawak opposition was left with only PH (DAP) who were represented by only two MLAs Chong himself who was the Padungan MLA and Pending MLA Violet Yong Wui Wui.
 GPS also increased its seat to 79 of the 82 seats in the State Assembly, after remaining 3 of PSB's MLAs joined PDP.